DylanVann/react-fast-image/README.md

 To prevent this FastImage does decoding of images off the main thread on browsers that support it.

+## TypeScript

+If you're building up props to pass into `FastImage` you can use `FastImageBestProps`, `FastImageImageBestProps`, and `FastImageVideoBestProps`.
+Those types mark all the best practice props as required which will help you make sure you don't forget any of them.

 ## Usage

 ```bash